 For more than 70 years, the men and women of the US armed forces have not been able to file medical malpractice lawsuits against any military healthcare professionals who harm them due to a medical mistake.
 This is due to the Feres Doctrine, a law that prevents any military service member from suing the federal government.

 For far too long, the Feres Doctrine has shielded military doctors and surgeons from liability for mistakes that they make that harm service members.
 Army Sgt.
-First Class Richard Stayskal found this out first-hand after he was diagnosed with terminal lung cancer that his military doctor failed to diagnose.
+First Class Richard Stayskal found this out first-hand after he was diagnosed with terminal lung cancer, which his military doctor failed to diagnose.

 Since his diagnosis in 2017, Sgt.
-Stayskal and his wife, along with other military service members, have worked to get this law changed.
+Stayskal and his wife, and other military service members have worked to change this law.
 It has been a hard road, but they have finally been successful.
 The National Defense Authorization Act (NDAA)was recently passed by Congress and signed by the president with a provision that finally allows service members to file medical malpractice claims against the federal government.

 If you or a loved one are a military service member that has been harmed due to the careless or negligent actions of a military healthcare professional, contact a law firm today about your claim of negligent medical care.
-You may be entitled to significant compensation, for different claim types including medical negligence, administrative claim, and more.
-Federal Tort Claims Act cases (FTCA cases) against a U.S. Government medical center can sometimes take years to get through, and will need to be weighed against the benefits of Section 1151.
-As with nearly all medical negligence cases there is a statute of limitations, so please seek legal assistance quickly.
+You may be entitled to significant compensation for different claims, including medical negligence, administrative claim, etc. Federal Tort Claims Act cases (FTCA cases) against a U.S. Government medical center can sometimes take years to get through and will need to be weighed against the benefits of Section 1151.
+As with nearly all medical negligence cases, there is a statute of limitations, so please seek legal assistance quickly.

 When you need a Kansas City medical malpractice attorney or a military medical malpractice lawyer, former and active duty members can call us today for a free consultation.